-Our handbook “Covering Sexual and Gender Minorities & Religion in Sub-Saharan Africa: A Reporting Guide for Journalists” is here and below.
+Our handbook “Covering Sexual and Gender Minorities & Religion in Sub-Saharan Africa: A Reporting Guide for Journalists” is available here and below.
 It includes a resource and source guide to assist journalists as they report on these sensitive topics.
 An archive of trainee stories that have emerged from the workshops is available here and here.

 In 2017, we brought trainees from our 2016 Cape Town workshop to the U.S. for panels on reporting challenges and opportunities they face when covering religion and LGBTQI+ issues across Sub-Saharan Africa.
 The video from our flagship panel at the National Endowment for Democracy in D.C. is available here and below.

 In November 2014, we organized and led a week-long journalism training workshop in Yangon with 15 journalists from across Myanmar aimed at improving reporting coverage of religious freedom and conflict.
 A summary of the training is available here.
 A list of resources used during the training is here.

 We co-authored the Second Edition of Religion News Association’s Reporting on Religion Primer, available below.